Alvan Cullom Gillem Jr.

 Lieutenant General Alvan Cullom Gillem Jr. (August 8, 1888 – February 13, 1973) was a United States Army officer who came from a family with a long military tradition and served in World War I, the Russian Civil War, and World War II.
+Gillem commanded the XIII Corps (United States), Ninth United States Army in the European Theater of Operations from September 1944 to September 1945.

 Early career

-After attending the University of Arizona in 1908, Gillem enlisted in the Regular Army in 1910 and served both as a private and a corporal with the 17th Infantry at Fort McPherson.
+After attending the University of Arizona in 1908 and The University of the South at Sewanee, Gillem enlisted in the Regular Army in 1910 and served both as a private and a corporal with the 17th Infantry at Fort McPherson.
 On February 11, 1911, while still at Fort McPherson, he was appointed a second lieutenant of Infantry.
 He served in the Philippines and later served under Brigadier General John J. Pershing on the Mexican Border in 1916.
 During World War I, Gillem served with the American Expeditionary Forces in Siberia for eight months from 1918 to 1919.

 In 1923, Captain Gillem attended the United States Army Command and General Staff College, followed by the United States Army War College two years later.
-Then, he taught at the United States Army Infantry School, despite never having graduated there.
+He taught military science and tactics at the University of Maryland from 1930 to 1935.
+Then, Gillem taught at the United States Army Infantry School, despite never having graduated there.
 Following this, he was promoted to major.
 Gillem was promoted to lieutenant colonel and commanded an infantry battalion for two years.
 Then he commanded the 66th Infantry Regiment (Light Tanks) for 10 months, the only armored regiment in the United States Army at the time.
 He was promoted to brigadier general in January 1941 and then given command of the 2nd Armored Brigade.
 He became the first commanding general of the 3rd Armored Division from April 1941 to January 1942, dubbing it the "Spearhead" division.
 He received promotion to major general in December 1941.